exhibition

 Location: Musée d’Histoire de Marseille

-Description: Pétanque, a symbol of conviviality and a pillar of Marseilles’ identity, is on show at the Musée d’Histoire de Marseille through a historical, sociological and visual approach, celebrating this popular sport rooted in local urban life and now with an international reputation.
+Description: Pétanque, a symbol of conviviality and a pillar of Marseilles’ identity, is on show at the Musée d’Histoire de Marseille through a historical, sociological and visual approach, celebrating this popular sport that is rooted in local urban life and now has an international reputation.

 Find out more about the “Pétanque!” exhibition